-The 5 Best Restaurants in Liverpool’s Cavern Quarter to fuel your Beatles Pilgrimage
+The Best Restaurants in Liverpool’s Cavern Quarter

-Cavern Quarter is also full of top-notch eateries that allow you to stay nicely fuelled on your Beatles’ pilgrimage.
+Cavern Quarter is also full of top-notch eateries that allow you to stay nicely fueled on your Beatles’ pilgrimage.
 And to help you decide which ones to choose, here, in no particular order, we list our top five (or our fab five, even).
 From fancy French moules to traditional fish and chips, there’s something here for every palate.

 This is one of the area’s newest restaurants and has deservedly proven an instant hit.
 It’s a stylish spot with a DJ playing and distinctly glamorous vibe.
 Definitely one to get your glad rags on for.
 The menu of international cuisine is all about quality over quantity — what they do at Dash, they do extremely well.
 The imaginative drinks menu deserves special mention.
 Sectioned according to periods in American history, we were instantly drawn to the offerings of ‘The Disco Era’.
 Groovy.

-2) Bistro Pierre
+2) Bistro Pierre – An Authentic French Restaurant

 The prices at this Gallic gem in the heart of Cavern Quarter are incroyable for the high standard of food served.
 They also do great deals such as ‘Fizz Friday’, where you get two courses and a bottle of prosecco for just £24.95 per person.
 The menu changes frequently to ensure all dishes are fresh and seasonal, but their moules are a mainstay, and never fail to delight.

 3) Casa Italia – Delicious Italian Dishes and Pizza

 Casa Italia may not look particularly fancy, but don’t let that deter you.
 Many regard the food here as the most authentic and delicious Italian in Liverpool.
 And personally, we find the no fuss décor adds to its rustic charms.
 Everything here is home cooked.
 Including the breads and pizza.
 You might have to queue for a table, especially at weekends, but it’s worth it.
 The Lumaconi Pollo al Forno is perhaps our favourite dish here.
 So creamy, so cheesy, so ‘chicken-y’.
 Come to mama!